Rigidity of center Lyapunov exponents for Anosov diffeomorphisms on 3-torus: Introduction

 In \cite{GG}, Gogolev and Guysinsky considered the local rigidity of an Anosov automorphism $L$ on $\TT^3$ with partially hyperbolic splitting.
 For any two partially hyperbolic Anosov diffeomorphisms $f$ and $g$ on $\TT^3$ which are conjugate via $h$, we say $f$ and $g$ have the same \textit{center periodic data}, if their corresponding, by $h$, periodic points have the same Lyapunov exponents on center bundles.
-The key middle conclusion in \cite{GG} is that for $L$ with two-dimensional stable bundle, if its $C^1$-perturbations $f$ and $g$ have the same center periodic data, then their conjugacy $h$ \textit{preserves the strong stable foliation}, i.e. $h\big( \mathscr{F}^s_f(x) \big)= \mathscr{F}^s_g\big(h(x)\big)$ for all $x\in\TT^3$.
+The main technical lemma in \cite{GG} is that for $L$ with two-dimensional stable bundle, if its $C^1$-perturbations $f$ and $g$ have the same center periodic data, then their conjugacy $h$ \textit{preserves the strong stable foliation}, i.e. $h\big( \mathcal{F}^s_f(x) \big)= \mathcal{F}^s_g\big(h(x)\big)$ for all $x\in\TT^3$.
 In this paper, we show the converse of this property.

 \begin{theorem} Let $f,g:\TT^3\to\TT^3$ be two $C^{1+\alpha}$-smooth partially hyperbolic Anosov diffeomorphisms whose center bundles are weak stable.
 Assume that $f$ is conjugate to $g$ via a homeomorphism $h$.
 If $h$ preserves the strong stable foliations, then $f$ and $g$ have the same center periodic data. \end{theorem}